ksjhe/CDC-Physical-Activity-Regression-Analysis/README.md

 Although we have completed hypothesis testing and model selection on the training data to test if interaction terms are necessary, we still use the models that we have rejected.
 Specifically, we fit the following models using all explanatory variables:

 - linear regression
-  - (Data_Value ~ YearStart + Age.years + Location Desc)
+  - Data_Value ~ YearStart + Age.years + Location Desc
 - linear regression with interaction term `YearStart:Age.years`
-  - (Data_Value ~ YearStart + Age.years + Location Desc + YearStart:Age.years)
+  - Data_Value ~ YearStart + Age.years + Location Desc + YearStart:Age.years
 - linear regression with interaction term `YearStart:LocationDesc`
-  - (Data_Value ~ YearStart + Age.years + Location Desc + YearStart:LocationDesc)
+  - Data_Value ~ YearStart + Age.years + Location Desc + YearStart:LocationDesc
 - linear regression with both interaction terms on `YearStart:LocationDesc` and `YearStart:Age.years`
-  - (Data_Value ~ YearStart + Age.years + Location Desc + YearStart:Age.years + YearStart:LocationDesc)
+  - Data_Value ~ YearStart + Age.years + Location Desc + YearStart:Age.years + YearStart:LocationDesc

-For each one of the models listed above, we also perform stepwise variable selection with parameter tuning from using 10-Fold Cross Validation for a total of 8 models.
+For each one of the models listed above, we also perform stepwise variable selection with parameter tuning from using 10-fold cross validation for a total of 8 models.

 ## Results